Vegan Coconut Cake

 Divide the frosting into 3 bowls.

-Add vegan food coloring to each bowl of frosting and mix well (I used the stand mixer with the whisk attachment).
+Add vegan food coloring to each bowl of frosting and mix well.
+I used the stand mixer with the whisk attachment, but you can mix by hand.

 Stack the first of the three layers of cake onto a cake surface.
 Think carefully when choosing your cake surface.
 Are you giving this cake to someone and don’t want them to have to remember to return a dish?
 If so, I recommend making (or buying) a disposable cake board.
 Since these cakes are mini, you can easily cut a 5-6-inch circle out of a cardboard box and wrap it in foil or anything else you have.